Revised: December 21, 2016

 - A specific plan for disseminating the results for clinical or public health practice, including a brief description of the intended audience, approaches designed to reach that audience, and a timeline

 - Plans for data sharing

-*Proposed third-party support: A letter notifying the NHLBI about any proposed third-party support and the estimated commitment level should be submitted by the PI at the same time as the $500K letter of request.
+*Proposed third-party support: A letter notifying the NHLBI about any proposed third-party support, the estimated commitment level, and possible contingency plans in the event that the third-party support is terminated during the research project should be submitted by the PI at the same time as the $500K letter of request.
 This letter is non-binding and is for planning purposes only.
 If the NHLBI decides to fund the application, prior to the Notice of Award the NHLBI will request that the grant applicant’s Authorized Organization Representative (AOR) submit a formal Third-Party Contribution Agreement signed by the third-party’s AOR.
 In addition, NHLBI funding of an application with third-party support may be contingent on securing co-funding from those sources.

 Criteria for NHLBI Decision

-The NHLBI considers the following criteria in determining whether to accept a proposed application:
+The NHLBI considers the following criteria in determining whether to accept a proposed application for initial peer review:

-- Relevance to the NHLBI mission and strategic plan
+- Relevance to the NHLBI mission and strategic vision

 - Complementary nature of the proposed program to other NHLBI programs

 - Appropriateness of the proposed plans for data sharing

 - Potential for cost sharing with other federal and non-federal entities